Interview with vocalist/guitarist Piet Sielck

 Interview by EvilG

-Piet Sielck is one of those interesting guys who has been around / played with / recorded just about all of my favorite bands.
-Any opportunity to pick his brain about his excellent band, Iron Savior, and the German Power metal scene is welcomed.
-The newest Iron Savior, RISE OF THE HERO, is now upon us, and what a killer album it is!
-We start with talking about the new album…….
+Piet Sielck is one of those interesting guys who has been around and played and recorded with just about all of my favorite bands.
+Any opportunity to pick his brain about his excellent band, Iron Savior, and the German Power metal scene, is welcomed.
+The newest Iron Savior album, RISE OF THE HERO, is now upon us, and what a killer album it is!
+We start our conversation with Piet by talking about the new album.

 RISE OF THE HERO

 Welcome back Piet!!
 It’s soooooo good to have a new Iron Savior album!!
-I have to ask, did you plan to have such a long break between albums again because 3-4 years is a long wait for new material for us fan(atics)!
+I have to ask, did you plan to once again have such a long break between albums, because 3-4 years is a long wait for new material for us fan(atics)!

 Thanks a lot for the great compliment on our new album!
 Actually the originally planed release date was November 2013… but setting the mark quite high with the previous album, I had to make absolutely sure to keep up with the quality of The Landing… which took a bit longer than expected. haha